LakshmiLavanyaKasturi/lkresume/lavanyakasturi.md

 G/Technology, feature-rich application platform designed to meet the geospatial resource management needs of utilities and communications companies.

 *Responsibilities:*

-* Analyzed project requirements to find bugs and eliminate issues
-* Worked extensively with engineering staff to better understand geospatial solutions and benefits
-* Created, edited, and updated project manuals and technical documentation used by the entire QA team
+* Plan, develop, organize, documented and edited platform design specifications and test scripts
+* Conducted testing throughout the platform development lifecycle (SCL) to provide input on functional requirements, product designs, and potential issues
+* Documented platform defects using the bug tracking system and reported defects involving program functionality, output, online screen and content to platform developers
+* Documented technical documentation on operational procedures for developers using technical terminology, technical diagrams by maintaining continuity in the style of content
+* Implemented web component tests using JUnit
+* Setup and automated build process
 * Executed and monitored standards for user interfaces, page design and graphics development Written test cases for new features and updated tests based on the changes

 **Environment:** C#.net, Oracle 10g/11g, Manual Testing, QTP 10 & Toad, QC